hiulit/kaleistyleguide/README.md

 ## Getting started

-1. Download the repository `git clone git://github.com/thomasdavis/kaleistyleguide.git`.
+1. Download the repository `git clone https://github.com/hiulit/kaleistyleguide.git`.
-2. Serve it on a HTTP server and it should work!
+2. Serve it on a HTTP server (or a local environment using [MAMP](http://www.mamp.info/) or [XAMPP](http://www.apachefriends.org/), etc.) and it should work!
-3. Edit `js/config.js` to point at your own `styles.css`.
+3. Edit `js/config.js` to point at your own style sheets.

-**Rails gem**

-1. Install quickly and easily with the [rails gem](https://github.com/andrewhavens/kalei-ruby-gem).
+## How to document your style sheets

+It's all about the **comments** :)

+One of the great things about Kalei is that you can use the same style sheets you're using right now in your project.
+How cool is that, right?

+You just need to comment your style sheets and then, boom...!!
+The magic happens!

+You end up with a fully documented style sheet and a beautifully auto-generated living style guide for the same price.
+What a deal!

 ## Author